SOBotics/SOBotics.github.io/_posts/2018-07-26-dealing-with-rogue-bots.md

 - Are the reports all (or nearly all) unhelpful or redundant, such as being false-positives or duplicates?
 If the reports are useful, they're *probably* OK.
 - Does the bot appear to have a developer working on it at the moment?
 If someone's developing, the report spam is probably just a bug or a test, and the developer likely knows about it and is working to fix it.
-- Is the bot posting a *truly* large volume of reports, such that chatting and interacting other bots becomes difficult?
+- Is the bot posting a *truly* large volume of reports, such that chatting and interacting with other bots becomes difficult?
   - Posting the same message 3 times in a row (like [Smokey's "conflicting feedback" reports](https://chat.stackexchange.com/transcript/11540?m=43420837#43420837)) does not require drastic action; it's just a minor glitch that *maybe* is worth talking to the bot developer or filing a GH issue over.
   - Posting the same message 30 times in a row or reporting nearly every post on the site makes chatting and interacting with other bots difficult, and requires intervention.

 ### How do I act, if it warrants action?

 If action is required, the first priority is to stop the reports in the short-term.
-If the quickest way to do that is to disable the bot entirely, so be it -- the end result is the bot being unavailable until a developer can fix the problem and re-enable it.
+If the quickest way to do that is to disable the bot entirely, so be it — the end result is the bot being offline until a developer can fix the problem and re-enable it.

 **Don't perform any of the below steps unless you're confident you know what you're doing and you're sure no one will get angry at you for doing it.**  If you're not 100% confident in what you're about to do, delegate the problem to someone else or try a different step.